Fr0sT-Brutal/awesome-pascal/README.md

 * [QDAC3](svn://www.qdac.cc/QDAC3), [Web](http://blog.qdac.cc/?page_id=139) stands for quick data access components.
 Useful units such as QJson ( easy to use json unit), QWorker(job delivery) etc.
 // *Description and comments in Chinese, author is not good at English.
 Haven't tested this library by myself.*

+* [InstantObjects](https://sourceforge.net/projects/instantobjects).
+Integrated framework for developing object-oriented business solutions in Delphi.
+The framework provides the foundation for the development process as well as the engine that powers the final application.
+InstantObjects offers: Model realization in the Delphi IDE via integrated two-way tools; Object persistence in the most common relational databases or flat XML-based files; Object presentation via standard data-aware controls.

 ## Scripting ##
 *Using script engine in your applications*